 Ensure that you eat iron rich food as anaemia during pregnancy is common.

-So even though a mild iron deficiency wouldn’t affect the baby in womb, if it goes untreated then it may severe, especially in the second trimester and there is a risk of the baby being born with Low Birth Weight.
+So even though a mild iron deficiency wouldn’t affect the baby in womb, if it goes untreated then it may become severe, especially in the second trimester and there is a risk of the baby being born with low birth weight.